Free shipping on most US orders over $50!

 Fecal Transplants for Dogs with Digestive Issues

-Fecal transplants can help dogs with chronic digestive problems recover their health, by helping them build an improved microbiome.
+Fecal transplants can help dogs with chronic digestive problems recover their health by helping them build a more balanced microbiome.

 The term alone is a conversation-stopper.
 Fecal transplants?
 For dogs?
 Don’t laugh.
 Fecal transplants are making headlines as a wonder drug for pets and people.

-Veterinarians who gave fecal transplants to puppies with chronic diarrhea, or to adult dogs with gastrointestinal problems, reported similar success rates.
+Veterinarians who gave fecal transplants to puppies or adult dogs with chronic diarrhea reported similar success rates.

-Transferring microbial material from healthy to sick ruminants, such as cattle, is a long-established veterinary practice, but fecal microbial transplantation, or FMT, is so new to veterinary medicine that much remains unknown.
-As a result, the treatment is controversial and not widely available, though a growing number of veterinarians and caregivers are exploring this option.
+Transferring microbial material from healthy to sick ruminants, such as cattle, is a long-established veterinary practice, but fecal microbial transplantation, or FMT, is newer to veterinary medicine.
+A growing number of veterinarians and pet parents are exploring this option for their dogs, and seeing promising results.
 Understanding your dog’s microbiota and the history of fecal transplants will help you make informed decisions for your best friend regarding the treatment and prevention of gastrointestinal illnesses.

 A Dog’s Microbiome

-The term “microbiome” was coined by molecular biologist Joshua Lederberg, recipient of the 1958 Nobel Prize in Medicine, to signify the ecological community of commensal (living cooperatively on or within another organism), symbiotic (living in close and mutually beneficial proximity), and pathogenic (capable of causing disease) microorganisms that share the body’s space.
+The term “microbiome” was coined by molecular biologist Joshua Lederberg, recipient of the 1958 Nobel Prize in Medicine, to describe the ecological community of commensal (living cooperatively on or within another organism), symbiotic (living in close and mutually beneficial proximity), and pathogenic (capable of causing disease) microorganisms that live in and on the body.

-Today “microbiome” is an umbrella term used to describe communities of bacteria, viruses, fungi, and other microbes in the body.
-Most intestinal microbes reside in the cecum, which is a “pocket” of the large intestine, where they are known as the “gut microbiome.”
+Today, “microbiome” is an umbrella term used to describe communities of bacteria, viruses, fungi, and other microbes in and on the body.
+Most intestinal microbes reside in the large intestine, where they are known as the “gut microbiome.”

 Bacteria are the most studied of these microorganisms, and the terms “microbiota” and “microflora” describe bacterial communities on mucosal and skin surfaces.
-The human body contains more than a thousand separate species of bacteria, most of which are important to health and some of which can cause disease.
+The human body contains thousands of species of bacteria, some of which are important to health and others of which can cause disease.

 Little attention was paid to the microbiome until testing methods, such as whole genome sequencing, made the National Institutes of Health’s Human Microbiome Project (HMP) and related research possible.
 The HMP, a five-year study launched in 2008, explored connections between changes in the microbiome and human health and disease.